mauricelam/relay/README.md

 relay
 =====

 Relational data-binding for angular JS.

-The latest code are uploaded to gh-pages in order to host on github.io.
+The latest code is uploaded to `gh-pages` branch.
 Please refer to that instead.